 Most other research on solitary bees has focused on crab spiders.
-In one of the few other studies using solitary bees, Reader et al found no effect of non-cryptic crab spider presence on visitation by the solitary bee Eucera notata to flowers of Cistus ladanifer L., even though honeybees avoided both inspecting and landing on flowers when crab spiders were present (Reader et al. 2006).
-In contrast, models of non-cryptic spiders altered behavior of both males and females of the solitary bee Ptilothrix fructifera (Holmberg, 1903), altering male territorial perching behavior, and reducing female visitation and foraging time (Oliveira et al. 2016).
+In one of the few other studies using solitary bees, Reader et al (Year) found no effect of non-cryptic crab spider presence on visitation by the solitary bee Eucera notata (family) to flowers of Cistus ladanifer L. (family), even though honeybees avoided both inspecting and landing on flowers when crab spiders were present (Reader et al. 2006).
+In contrast, models of non-cryptic spiders altered behavior of both males and females of the solitary bee Ptilothrix fructifera (Holmber) (family), altering male territorial perching behavior, and reducing female visitation and foraging time (Oliveira et al. 2016).
 However, these studies used non-cryptic predators, and differences between these and our study suggest that some unique mechanisms may be driving solitary bee response to predators.
-For example, we found males tended to land and collect nectar less often during visits to ambush occupied flowers, while females showed no response to predators, although our sample sizes were fairly low and the interaction was not significant.
-One possible explanation could be differences in exposure to predations between sexes.
+For example, we found that males tended to land and collect nectar less often during visits to ambush bug occupied flowers, while females showed no response to predators, although our sample sizes were fairly low and the interaction was not significant.
+One possible explanation could be differences in exposure to predators between sexes.
 While both male and female Melissodes are typically most active in the early morning, females rest in burrows in the afternoons and overnight while males often gather in sleeping aggregations on sunflower heads with between 2 and 20 bees sheltering under ray flowers until morning (Parker et al. 1981).
 This could to lead to males having greater risk exposure, and therefore add to their potential assessment of risk when visiting predator occupied flowers.
 More studies are needed to verify if there are indeed sex-specific differences in risk-assessment in solitary bees.

-Interestingly some studies suggest that the lack of effects may not necessarily indicate the lack of avoidance behaviors, depending on the scale of measurement.
+Interestingly, some studies suggest that the lack of effects may not necessarily indicate the lack of avoidance behaviors, depending on the scale of measurement.
 Indeed, the capacity for social bees, such as Bombus, to learn has been shown to create effects spillover, where predator presence on flowers can indirectly lead to reduced visitation across whole types of plants (Ings and Chittka 2009).
 That is, bees weary of predators may exhibit reduced foraging behaviors to all flowers in a patch.
 One study exploring speed-accuracy trade-offs in foraging bumbles in response to cryptically colored robotic crabspiders, found that foraging bees spent longer inspecting flowers before landing, and had more false alarms after experiencing cryptic predators, even on flowers that were predator free (Ings and Chittka 2008).
 This suggests social bees have the capacity to learn about predator presence but also that their spatial knowledge of flowering patches during the pre-landing phase of foraging may be intricate to their ability to mitigate predation risk.
 Our experimental garden was relatively small (~25m2) and the effects of predators may have been diffuse over the entire flowering patch.
 Alternatively, strong impacts of ambush bugs on sunflowers could be buffered by their cryptic coloration and behavior (Romero et al. 2011).
-That we did not find strong impacts of cryptic ambush bugs in our results could suggestss that solitary bees likely have less potential to learn, or are simply constrained in the foraging behavior.
+That we did not find strong impacts of cryptic ambush bugs in our results could suggests that solitary bees likely have less potential to learn, or are simply constrained in the foraging behavior.